tambow44/KNKing_C_Modern_Approach/Chapter 5/Exercises/5.05/README.md

 ```
 If so, what does it do when `n` is equal to `5`?
 ### Solution
-This `if` statement is illegal.
-It will always return true, regardless of what `n` is.
+While this `if` statement is legal; it will always return true, regardless of what `n` is.

 The compiler will tell you as such:
 ```c